VATSIM-CARIBBEAN/docs.vatcar.net/Roadmap.md

 - [ ] Documents page should be duplicated to the management page so staff can remain on the admin panel [!badge variant="ghost" text="Backlog"]
 - [ ] Make flight board look cooler, have it's own page for a full list [!badge variant="ghost" text="Backlog"]
 +++ Completed :icon-check:
-- [x] Visiting ratio now accounts for all ATC connections outside of VATCAR
-- [x] Announcements restricted to logged in users on
-- [x] Add access to the docs website somewhere on the main website

 +++

 ## Known Bugs :icon-bug: